neandrake/dicom-pipe/readme.md

   for more information.
 - `dcmpipe_dict_builder`: Parses the DICOM Standard XML files for producing the standard DICOM dictionary.
 This is intended to be used by `build.rs` scripts.
-- `dcmpipe_lib`: The core API for reading and writing DICOM, and optional support for the DICOM Message Exchange network protocol.
+- `dcmpipe_lib`: The core API for reading and writing DICOM, decoding images,and optional support for the DICOM Message Exchange network protocol.